sandhawke/uusym/README.md

 const bob = uusym('Microsoft Bob, a 1995 software product intended to provide a more user-friendly interface to Microsoft Windows.')

 ...

-// come up with a better example, please!
-But it needs more context.

 setUserInfo(alice.key, 'Alice')
 setUserInfo(bob.key, 'Bob')